tomaszgarbus/rune-ovningsbok/README.md

 Currently, mobile is not supported.
 You can open the app on your phone (in the browser), but the layout was designed for PC.

 Rewriting the app in React Native for Android is in progress.
+See the RuneDroid directory for react-native source code.